shigeyukey/shige-addons-wiki/src/search-pdf.md

 ![alt text](images/template/broken.png)

-### ⚠Oops this add-on does not work with the latest Anki!
+### ⚠Oops this add-on is still under repair and does not work with the latest Anki!
 The last version that works is Anki25.02 -> [Anki25.02 download page](https://github.com/ankitects/anki/releases/tag/25.02)

 Q. How can I use this with the latest Anki?
 * I'm still repairing it and will release it when the repair is finished.
 This add-on does nothing with Anki25.04+ (it works in Anki25.02) so if you download this add-on, you will be notified when I upload it, please wait.

 ### Credit